Zvi Preigerzon: World War II

-Shortly after the initiation of the war, due to his profession Zvi was recalled from the People's Militia and sent by the Ministry of Natural Resources to Karaganda as the location became the prime provider of coal after the conquest of Donbas by the Third Reich.
+Shortly after the initiation of the war, because of his profession Zvi was recalled from the People's Militia and sent by the Ministry of Natural Resources to Karaganda as the location became the prime provider of coal after the conquest of Donbas by the Third Reich.

-The Holocaust and overall suffering of the Jewish People had a tremendous influence on Zvi and inspired the book When the Lamp Fades Away (The Perpetual Fire) - in which, once the Jews are exterminated or driven out of City of Hadiach a memorial lamp that has been alight for over a century goes dark.
+The Holocaust and overall suffering of the Jewish people had a tremendous influence on Zvi and inspired the book When the Lamp Fades Away (The Perpetual Fire) – in which, once the Jews are exterminated or driven out of City of Hadiach a memorial lamp that has been alight for over a century goes dark.
 The closing sentiments of the book are Zionist wishes for a land where the Jews would be safe of such suffering.
-Zvi wrote this work in Hebrew and complete secrecy, so much so as to hide the efforts from his own Family.
-Never satisfied with the work the author rewrites it numerous times, only finishing it in 1962.
-The book is later published in Israel in 1966 under the pen name A. Tsfoni.
+Zvi wrote this work in Hebrew and complete secrecy, so much so as to hide the efforts from his own family.
+Never satisfied with the work the author rewrote it numerous times, only finishing it in 1962.
+The book was later published in Israel in 1966 under the pen name A. Tsfoni.

 Older years

-Post War years
+Post-war years

-Between 1945-1948 Zvi continues to write stories with the main messages of Jewish Holocaust and World War II.
-This activity is ever risky and the Stalin regime withholds as much information on Jewish war suffering due to increasing antisemitism in the Soviet Union.
+Between 1945 and 1948 Zvi continued to write stories with the main messages of the Jewish Holocaust and World War II.
+This activity was ever risky, and the Stalin regime withheld as much information on Jewish war suffering due to increasing antisemitism in the Soviet Union.
 This area of writings contains a greater amount of spirituality which was not present in the author prior to the war.
-An example of this is found in the story "Shaddai" (1945) where a talisman with that word is a key device in the plot.
+An example of this is found in the story "Shaddai" (1945), where a talisman with that word is a key device in the plot.
 Other characters in stories of this time return to the faith of their forefathers when faced with war and terror.

 Arrest

-On March 1, 1949 Zvi Preigerzon is arrested as a result of the arrest of his friends, the Hebrew author Zvi Politikin, 1895-1968 (Pen Name: Moshe Heg) and Hebrew expert Meir Baazov.
+On March 1, 1949, Zvi Preigerzon was arrested as a result of the arrest of his friends, the Hebrew author Zvi Politikin, 1895–1968 (Pen Name: Moshe Heg) and Hebrew expert Meir Baazov.